Chi-squared distribution: Definitions

-The chi-squared distribution has one parameter: a positive integer k that specifies the number of degrees of freedom (the number of random variables being summed, Zi s).
+The chi-squared distribution has one parameter: a positive integer k that specifies the number of degrees of freedom (the number of random variables Zi being summed).

 Introduction

 The chi-squared distribution is used primarily in hypothesis testing, and to a lesser extent for confidence intervals for population variance when the underlying distribution is normal.
 Unlike more widely known distributions such as the normal distribution and the exponential distribution, the chi-squared distribution is not as often applied in the direct modeling of natural phenomena.
 It arises in the following hypothesis tests, among others: